jdawood04/R-portfolio/README.md

 # Welcome to my R portfolio

-<u>Name of file</u>: Dawood_week6.rmd
+**Name of file**: Dawood_week6.rmd

-<u>What it does</u>: This file contains R code structured to create several publication-quality visualizations using the ggplot2 and palmerpenguins packages.
+**What it does**: This file contains R code structured to create several publication-quality visualizations using the ggplot2 and palmerpenguins packages.
 Specifically, it includes:

 - A violin plot showing the relationship between penguin flipper length and sex.
 - A faceted violin plot to display flipper length differences across species while distinguishing between sexes.